MaksimDzhangirov/backendBankExample/docs/part32-eng.md

 ![](../images/part32/11.png)

-Voila, here it says "This cluster does not have any attached nodes".
-Let's open the configuration tab, and select `Compute` section.
+Voilà, here it says "This cluster does not have any attached nodes".
+Let's open the `Configuration` tab, and select `Compute` section.

 ![](../images/part32/12.png)

 In the `Node Groups` table, we can see that the desired size is 0, so that's why it didn't create any nodes (or EC2 instances).
-To fix this, let's open the simple-bank node group.
+To fix this, let's open the `simple-bank` node group.

 ![](../images/part32/13.png)